-I was a 18 years old, a wife, and a mother of beautiful twin girls when during the thirteenth week of my second pregnancy I awoke to the feeling of wetness between my thighs.
+I was 18 years old, a wife, a mother of beautiful twin girls.
+I was also solidly anti choice.
+During the 12-13th week of my second pregnancy I awoke in the middle of the night to the feeling of wetness between my thighs.
 A quick inspection found a pink discharge.
-So I rushed to the hospital and was given a once over and told to go home, rest and return if I began to bleed.
-By mid morning I was bleeding-heavily.
-This time they gave me an ultrasound, they let me know I was indeed having a miscarriage but you aren’t right now” they said.
+So I rushed to the hospital ER.
+After being given a once over I was told to go home, rest and return if I began to bleed.
+“You may be having a miscarriage but you aren’t right now” they said.

-I hadn’t thought much about that day until recently because people keep saying that initiative 26. the personhood bill, will not change the way women are treated by their doctors.
+I hadn’t thought much about that day until recently because people keep saying that initiative 26 aka the personhood bill will not change the way women are treated by their doctors.
 My experience with a hospital governed by the same beliefs that this bill is based on says otherwise and I am not alone and studies prove it.
-I was 18 years old, a wife and a mother to twins what made an nonviable pregnancy that could not be saved more worthy than living breathing thinking ME.
-The me that went on to have five more children who would not be in the world if my life hadn't been saved.
+I’ll never understand what made a nonviable pregnancy that could not be saved more worthy than living breathing thinking ME.
+My life should have mattered.
+My children needing a mother should have mattered.
+My future should have mattered.

 No I don’t think it is an accident that this amendment will have the power to do many things that the conservative movement wants to do.
 Initiative 26 essentially has the power to turn back the clock on reproductive choices for ALL families.
-I can’t help but think how 1950's of them.
+I can’t help but think……….. how 1950s of them.